yukewang1/Vancouver-rental-bikes-analysis/README.md

-# 733 Final Project
+# Analytics on Mobibikes Vancouver Datasets - Final Project of CMPT 733

+## Yuke's Contribution

+This project is holistic in data analytics, consisting of ETL of data sets, machine learning algorithms for analytics, a back-end Flask server in Python running RESTful APIs, and front-end Javascript pages to display the results.

+I'm responsible for processing the datasets, which includes acquisition and ETL, and developing all back-end functionalities, including the Flask server and helper functions to machine learning algorithms.

-Welcome to group CWJY's term project repository!
+## Welcome to group CWJY's term project repository!

 ## How to run